What is Hospice Care?

 The Senior Wish Program grants personalized wishes to our Hospice patients.
 The wishes provide the opportunity for our patients to relive a cherished memory or experience a new adventure.

-The Honor Salute Program gives pride and peace to our veterans while bringing together family and friends to celebrate what is often the final time these men and women are publicly thanked for their service.
+The Honor Salute Program is for our Hospice patients.
+It gives pride and peace to our veterans while bringing together family and friends to celebrate what is often the final time these men and women are publicly thanked for their service.
 Veteran patients are saluted, presented with a certificate of appreciation and pinned with a veterans' appreciation pin.

-Most services are covered by Medicare and Medicaid in addition to many private insurance plans.
+Most Hospice services are covered by Medicare and Medicaid in addition to many private insurance plans.

-CNS Charitable Care may be available to help individuals and families who are uninsured, underinsured or who are facing economic hardships and do not have the means to pay.
+CNS Charitable Care may be available to help individuals and families who are uninsured, underinsured or who are facing economic hardships and do not have the means to pay for Hospice Care.

 If you think it might be time for you or your loved one to consider Hospice Care please call (800) 286-8442, where an associate will assist you in determining coverage options.